timescale/docs/use-timescale/data-tiering/untier-data.md

 ---
-title: Manually untier data
+title: Manually untier data from the object storage tier
-excerpt: How to manualy untier Timescale data
+excerpt: How to manualy untier data from the object storage tier
 product: [cloud]
 keywords: [tiered storage, untiering]
 tags: [storage, data management]